Spicy Peanut Sauce THM-Fuel-Pull Keto Sugar-free

 1 tsp fish sauce (optional but gives more authentic flavor)

-1/2 tsp red pepper flakes (optional for more spice)
+1/2 tsp red pepper flakes (or to taste)

 1/2 tsp glucomannan powder

-3 TBS water (or more until reach desired consistency – thickens some after setting in fridge for a bit)
+3 TBS water or almond milk (or more until reach desired consistency – thickens some after setting in fridge for a bit)

 - Grate ginger and press garlic into jar (or roughly chop and put in blender).

-- Then measure out and add rest of ingredients except for glucomannan and water.
+- Then measure out and add rest of ingredients except for glucomannan and water/almond milk.

 - Blend until smooth.